open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>path</b></td>
         <td>string</td>
         <td>
-          path of the directory on the host.<br/>
+          path of the directory on the host.
+If the path is a symlink, it will follow the link to the real path.
+More info: https://kubernetes.io/docs/concepts/storage/volumes#hostpath<br/>
         </td>
         <td>true</td>
       </tr><tr>
         <td><b>type</b></td>
         <td>string</td>
         <td>
-          type for HostPath Volume Defaults to "" More info: https://kubernetes.<br/>
+          type for HostPath Volume Defaults to "" More info: https://kubernetes.io/docs/concepts/storage/volumes#hostpath<br/>
         </td>
         <td>false</td>
       </tr></tbody>